SergiyStoyan/PdfDocumentParser/README.md

 ## PdfDocumentParser

-PdfDocumentParser is a parsing engine intended to extract of text/images from PDF documents that conform to a recognizable graphic layout - such as invoices and the like.
+PdfDocumentParser is a parsing engine intended to extract text/images from PDF documents that conform to a recognizable graphic layout - such as invoices and the like.
 The main parsing approach is based on finding certain text or image fragments in page and then extracting text/images located relatively to those fragments.

 Within this scope PdfDocumentParser is capable of the following:
 - operating with text represented by PDF entities (meant for native PDF files);